 - One Charles Addams cartoon has two men sitting side by side in the waiting room of a patent office, identical in appearance and dress, and bearing exact duplicates of the same complex-looking device.
 The caption reads "The Mallifert twins, separated at birth, meet accidentally."

-- This trope forms the basis for Shakespeare's The Comedy Of Errors, which was itself cribbed from Plautus's Menaechmi, making it Older Than Feudalism.
+- This trope forms the basis for The Comedy of Errors, which was itself cribbed from Plautus's Menaechmi, making it Older Than Feudalism.

-- It's also the plot of Willy Russell's Blood Brothers.
+- The plot of Blood Brothers.
 The boys meet as children and become friends into adulthood... it doesn't end well.

 - In Ever17 fraternal twins Kid and Sara were anonymously placed in an orphanage by their mother, who was on the run from an Evil Corporation and hoped to keep them safe.
 Unfortunately the corporation managed to track them down and kidnap them both, ending up separating the two twins to really put the boot in.